UPPMAX/HPC-python/docs/packages.rst

 ========

-- Python packages broadens the use of python to almost infinity!
+- Python packages broaden the use of python to almost infinity!

 - Instead of writing codes yourself there may be others that has done the same!